WEREMSOFT/raylib-wiki-fork/Working-on-Raspberry-Pi.md

 OpenGL desktop mode requires the GL desktop driver and supposedly it only works for RPI 2 and higher, that limit is set for performance reasons... but, if required, GL desktop driver can be also enabled on RPI B/B+ or Zero, [just follow this guide](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=166495) to enable it.

 ### Compiling raylib source code

+Before you can use raylib in your project you will have to compile it, but this is quick and easy!

 Just navigate to `raylib\src\` directory and run one of the following options depending on your needs: